Emrickal/embeddedbible/README.md

 Solutions to issues encountered with original code:

-Within genwordmodel.py - size parameter needs to be changed to:
+Within genwordmodel.py - size parameter needs to be changed to (line 20):
     vector_size = WORD2VEC_SIZE

 Within analyzemodel.py - the most_similar tag needs updated to: model.wv.most_similar for lines 56 and 58 only.